-As a cautionary note, be forewarned that these new rules, especially those of Scenario 12, will dramatically increase the potential length of a full campaign game and will increase the amount of paperwork involved.
+As a cautionary note, be forewarned that these new rules, especially those in the Gettysburg Campaign scenario, will dramatically increase the potential length of a full campaign game and will increase the amount of paperwork involved.
 However, as a reward, I believe that they produce the definitive operational simulation of the entire Gettysburg campaign.

-My thanks to all those who have helped with the creation and continual recreation of these rules including Dave Cross who designed the naval rules and provided valuable input on the rest of the game; Ed Beach, Chris Withers and Mike Bellas for their continued support of the Great Campaigns of the American Civil War series; Joe Balkoski, the original designer of Roads to Gettysburg and the GCACW series and all of my fellow GCACW players who have helped me play test these rules and provided valuable input over the years.
+My thanks to all those who have helped with the creation and continual recreation of these rules including Dave Cross who designed the naval rules and provided valuable input on the rest of the game; John Hyler who developed the Stonewall Jackson variant and the straggler and artillery optional rules; Ed Beach, Chris Withers and Mike Bellas for their continued support of the Great Campaigns of the American Civil War series; Joe Balkoski, the original designer of Roads to Gettysburg and the GCACW series and all of my fellow GCACW players who have helped me play test these rules and provided valuable input over the years.